-Perhaps the greatest barrier preventing stakeholders from effectively implementing digital solutions is low digital literacy.
-Among all four hubs, digital skills were highlighted as a key constraint.
-Although the majority of stakeholders have access to feature phones or smartphones, the actual usage of innovative features beyond SMS82 is relatively low.
-Digital literacy is distinguishable in each hub.
-For example, among producers it is marked by a generational gap favoring younger farmers, whereas for consumers, it is a socioeconomic gap favoring higher income individuals with better smartphone access.
-Producers require more and increasingly sophisticated levels of knowledge and information to make informed decisions and identify deviations from traditional environmental conditions, but in order to access this information they need adequate digital skills.
-This highlights why digital literacy is perhaps the first step in the digital transformation, as it renders or prevents the effective implementation and success of most digital interventions.
+more and more sophisticated levels of knowledge and information to make informed decisions and identify deviations from traditional environmental conditions, but in order to access this information they need adequate digital skills.
+This highlights why digital literacy is perhaps the first step to be made in the digital transformation, as it renders or prevents the effective implementation and success of most digital interventions.